manjitduhan/RainyWarDays/01_IPsec_Tunnel_up_but_No_traffic/README.md

 ---

 ## 🪧 Introduction
-In production, everything looked green.
-All peers were connected, IPsec tunnels were established, and monitoring tools reported no errors.
+From Above, everything looked green.
+All IPsec peers were connected, IPsec tunnels were established, and monitoring tools reported no errors.
 Then came a compliance flag: “Some devices are still using SHA1 — migrate to SHA256 immediately.”

 As security owners, we knew this wasn’t optional.
 We prioritized the change, updated the configuration on both initiator and responder to use HMAC-SHA256, and rolled it out.